Xelieu/xelieu.github.io/docs/jp-lazy-guide/setupAnimeOnPC.md

 # Setup: Anime on PC

-- `asbplayer` is a browser video player that supports uploading of `Anime` and `subtitle` to be able hover over the words to use `Yomichan`
+- `asbplayer` is a browser video player that supports uploading of `Anime` and `subtitle` to be able hover over the words to use `yomitan`

 ---